Year Built: 1951

 Current ranking: 1 (view details)

 One of the many striking aspects of the Beal house is its orientation.
 Like many of Wright’s Usonian houses, it turns a mostly blank wall to the street, but instead of completely turning its back it presents a side profile of its sharply raked roof and projecting eaves.
-Beal invented an instrument known as the heliodon that records the pattern of sunlight and shadows on architectural models and used it to position the house for maximum active/passive solar heating.
-While the large overhangs shade the house in summer, southern facing glass collects the sun’s rays in winter, which the central free-standing chimney mass absorbs, and releases its energy into the house at night.
+Beal invented an instrument known as the heliodon and used it to position the house for maximum active/passive solar heating.
+While the overhangs shade the house in summer, southern facing glass collects the sun’s rays in winter — which the central free-standing chimney mass absorbs — and releases its energy into the house at night.
 In a 1979 interview with the KU Alumni magazine, Beal recalled many winter days when “the boiler was never switched on — the sun was heating the house.”

 Beal’s focus on the sun has psychological and aesthetic effects, too.
-The house’s expansive natural light, filtered through century old pines, is extraordinary and uplifting.
-It shapes an interior that is a paragon of expressive materials and well-integrated structural systems.
-Gorgeous pine and redwood board and batten walls, exposed roof beams, and multifaceted brick masonry combine to create living spaces that radiate natural beauty and power.
-Well-designed built-ins save space and reduce clutter, helping the house feel larger than it is and enhancing its superb usability and livability.
+The house’s articulated natural light, filtered through century old pines, is uplifting and shapes an interior that is a paragon of expressive materials and well-integrated structural systems.
+Gorgeous pine and redwood board and batten walls, exposed roof beams, and multifaceted brick masonry form living spaces that radiate natural beauty and power.
+Well-designed built-ins save space and reduce clutter, helping the house feel larger than it is and enhances its usability and livability.
 A high level of craftsmanship combined with the patina of age lends a nostalgic feel, as if stepping back in time.

 It has been said that George and Helen Beal took thirty years to design the house and three years to build it.
 It served as the couple’s retirement home until 1968.
-Today this unique architectural specimen remains preserved in amber by the current owner, Betty Jo Charlton, with help from her son, John.
-The Beal House rated highest on our survey of modern homes and merits inclusion on the National and State Historic Registers as a significant example of modern architecture in Lawrence, designed by a KU architect with a direct link to Frank Lloyd Wright.
+Today this unique architectural specimen remains preserved in amber by the current owner, John Charlton.
+The Beal House rated highest on our survey of modern homes and is now on the National and State Historic Registers as a significant example of modern architecture in Lawrence, designed by a KU architect with a direct link to Frank Lloyd Wright.